MicrosoftDocs/dynamics365smb-docs/business-central/production-about-production-orders.md

 The Released Production Order is unique based on the following characteristics:

 - You can automatically create a released production order from a sales order.
-- When a production order has been released, it does not necessarily mean that materials have been picked or the job has physically moved to its first operation.
+- When a production order has been released, it does not necessarily mean that materials have been picked or the project has physically moved to its first operation.
 - In a MTO (Make-to-Order) environment, it is not unusual to create a released production order immediately after the entry of the sales order.
 - Actual material consumption and product output can be recorded manually with a released production order.
 In addition, automatic flushing of consumption and product output only occurs for released production orders.